Jags Take ACTION Against Sexual Violence

 - Support for students in their future careers to recognize, report and combat sexual violence.
 Training emphasizes application of skills in K-12 education, healthcare, law enforcement, counseling and any affected industries.

 - Trained over 600 UHV employees including faculty, staff and student workers.
-Training is 60-90 minutes in small group settings with videos, examples and interactive exercises.
+Training is 60-90 minutes in small group settings with videos, examples and interactive exercises (2017 to present).

-- Trained over 350 freshman seminar students in small group sessions with interactive discussion of warning signs, positive bystander behaviors and options to get help.
+- Trained over 350 freshman seminar students in small group sessions with interactive discussion of warning signs, positive bystander behaviors and options to get help (2017-2018).

-- Provided two trainings (11 sessions total) as well as campus safety cards to all students at Jag Journey and Jag Day summer orientations.
-Training included 20 minutes covering campus policies and services as well as 30 minutes on the “411 for Campus Safety.”
+- Provided two trainings during 11 sessions as well as campus safety cards to all students at Jag Journey and Jag Day summer orientations (2018).
+Training included 20 minutes covering campus policies and services as well as 30 minutes on campus safety issues and community crime mapping.

-- Designed a freshman seminar online training module to focus on campus services.
+- Designed a freshman seminar online training module to focus on campus services (2018).

 If you are a faculty member or department leader, you can schedule a training for your class or group.
 If you are a student leader, you can help student organizations participate in these efforts.
 Just contact the Title IX & Equal Opportunity Coordinator to get started.